A topic from the subject of Theoretical Chemistry in Chemistry.

 Chemoinformatics

-• The use of computational methods to understand and predict the properties of chemicals.
+• The application of computational methods to store, retrieve, and analyze chemical information.

-• Employs techniques from computer science, mathematics, and chemistry.
+• Employs techniques from computer science, mathematics, statistics, and chemistry.

 Molecular Modeling

-• The use of computational methods to simulate the behavior of molecules.
+• The use of computational methods to simulate the behavior of molecules and their interactions.

 • Employs techniques from physics, chemistry, and computer science.